y-arjun-y/arjunyadav/blog-posts/the-argentine-paradox.md

 I recently had to cram a lot of macroeconomics for an exam that I may or may not have had much motivation to write, and while I did okay on it in the end, I couldn't shake the feeling that this was a lot tougher than what I had learnt in microeconomics: the graphs seemed to make less sense, and a lot of the topics just seemed to float in my mind without case studies to peg them down.

 Is this my fault?
 Yes, 100%.
-But I do wish to make things right for a subject that I genuinely have a lot of love and self-interest in, so in this post, I'll try to cover the practical concepts behind marcoecon using a case study: *the proported economic miracle of Argentina in the past two to three months*.
+But I do wish to make things right for a subject that I genuinely have a lot of love and self-interest in, so in this post, I'll try to cover the practical concepts behind marcoecon using a case study: *the purported economic miracle of Argentina in the past two to three months*.

 ## But first, a clarification on interest and inflation